-Northwest Florida manufacturers face significant out-of-state competition for skilled professionals.
 Nationally, over 3.5 million professionals are needed to fill vacancies in manufacturing by 2020.
 Of that number, 2 million manufacturing jobs may remain vacant.
-As manufacturing floors are increasingly operated with more emerging technologies, tools and processes, requirements for ongoing training continue to rise.
+The number of unfilled jobs is predicted to increase to 4.6 million by 2028 with 2.4 million vacancies.
+As manufacturing floors are increasingly automated, requirements for ongoing training continue to rise.
 Specifically, qualified professionals in artificial intelligence, robotics, autonomy and intelligent systems will be key elements of the global and local economies in the future.
 Nearly every facet of the economy is being transformed by these technologies and the pace is expected to accelerate.

-According to Northwest Florida Forward: A Regional Strategy for Economic Transformation (2016), manufacturing is a key target industry for our region due to the large number of jobs with a full spectrum at every level that serves as a multiplier to create additional jobs.
+According to Florida's Department of Economic Opportunity, manufacturing in 2019 employed 381,800 people in Florida, an increase of 11,500 people over the previous year.
+Manufacturing has gained jobs over the year for 101 consecutive months, after losing jobs over the year for more than four years (Florida DEO).
+Florida ranks among the nation's top ten states for manufacturing (Enterprise Florida Industry Brief).
+Northwest Florida manufacturers face significant out-of-state competition for skilled professionals.
+According to Northwest Florida Forward: A Regional Strategy for Economic Transformation (2016), manufacturing is a key target industry for our region due to the large number of direct and indirect jobs.
 With manufacturing becoming more high tech, additional workforce training is needed as well as launching more college graduates in the areas of engineering, supply chain logistics, robotics and intelligent systems.
 Advanced manufacturing professionals include: Mechanical Engineering: \$95,270; Scientific Research and Development: \$99,180; Aerospace Product and Parts Manufacturing: \$98,230.